offthedial/site/README.md

    - Download a new service account from your firebase project and replace each of the `GATSBY_FIREBASE_` environment variables.
       > This is because the version controlled service account is restricted to the `otd.ink` domain, which won't work on `localhost`
    - Start your local firebase emulator with `firebase serve`.
 You can find more detailed instructions in the [firebase documentation](https://firebase.google.com/docs/emulator-suite).
-   - Update the `GATSBY_API_URL` to wherever your local functions api is hosted (by default, the firebase emulator uses `localhost:5000`)
+   - Update the `GATSBY_API_URL` to wherever your local functions api is hosted (by default, the firebase emulator uses `http://localhost:5000` for hosting)

 3. Your site is now running at `http://localhost:8000`!